Skip to main content

 Host-side build supports two methods:

-1. Compile debian package separately and deploy
+1. Compile the debian package separately and deploy it

 # Construct debian package